 Advanced Platform Technology Center

-Dr. Ronald J. Triolo serves as the Executive Director of the APT Center, a research center in the VA Rehabilitation R&D Service, which is dedicated to developing and applying advances in material science, microfabrication and wireless communication to create new restorative and diagnostic medical technologies in the areas of prosthetics/orthotics, neural interfacing and health monitoring/maintenance for individuals with physical or cognitive disabilities or limb loss.
-He is a Tenured Full Professor in the Departments of Orthopaedics and Biomedical Engineering at Case Western Reserve University and serves as the Director of the Motion Study Laboratory (MSL) at the Louis Stokes Cleveland Department of Veterans Affairs Medical Center, which is a state-of-the-art facility for the biomechanical and physiological analysis of human motion and rehabilitation outcomes and assistive technologies for gait, posture, balance and activities of daily living after neuromuscular dysfunction.
+Ronald J. Triolo, Ph.D. serves as the Executive Director of the APT Center, a research center in the VA Rehabilitation R&D Service.
+He is a Tenured Full Professor in the Department of Biomedical Engineering at Case Western Reserve University School of Medicine and serves as the Director of the Motion Study Laboratory (MSL) at the Louis Stokes Cleveland VA Medical Center, which is a state-of-the-art facility for the biomechanical and physiological analysis of human motion and rehabilitation outcomes and assistive technologies for gait, posture, balance, and activities of daily living after neuromuscular dysfunction.